Saving and loading files

 Load the object stored in the given io stream respectively in the file filename.

-If params is specified, then the root object of the loaded data either will attempt a load using these parameters.
-In the case of Rings this results in setting its parent, or in the case of a container of ring types such as Vector or Tuple, then the parent of the entries will be set using their params.
+If params is specified, then the root object of the loaded data will attempt a load using these parameters.
+In the case of rings this results in setting its parent, or in the case of a container of ring types such as Vector or Tuple, the parent of the entries will be set using their params.

 If a type T is given then attempt to load the root object of the data being loaded with this type; if this fails, an error is thrown.